timescale/docs/api/_hyperfunctions/tdigest/rollup.md

 api_details:
   summary: >
-    Combine multiple intermediate `tdigest` aggregates, produced by `tdigest`, into a single intermediate aggregate.
+    Combine multiple intermediate `tdigest` aggregates, produced by `tdigest`, into a single intermediate `tdigest` aggregate.
 For example, you can use `rollup` to combine `tdigest`s from 15-minute buckets into daily buckets.
   signatures:
     - language: sql
       code: |